 These are the key differences between the Agile software development methodology and the Scrum framework.
 Differences aside, Scrum is essentially a subset of the Agile approach, and hence, the end goal of both is to maximize customer satisfaction through the delivery of value-oriented business products.

 Overall, Agile practices/methods help create environments where the requirements are continually evolving and changing.
 Through a disciplined project-management approach, Agile methodology promotes and pushes the delivery of high-quality software that is aligned with customer needs.
-Explore more about the Agile software development, check out upGrad’s PG Diploma in Full Stack Software Development Course.
+Explore more about the Agile software development, check out upGrad’s Executive PG Programme in Software Development – Specialisation in Full Stack Development.